 Regulations woes and changes

 Uber uses an app for bookings permitting customers to book a taxi from any location.
-Consequently, local councils are paralysed to impose regulations on the company.
-Furthermore, it was revealed that drivers who were denied, or who had their licence negated by an authority, could go on to receive one from another authority.
+Consequently, local councils are paralyzed from imposing regulations on the company.
+Furthermore, it was revealed that drivers who were denied, or who had their license negated by an authority, could go on to receive one from another authority.

 Despite the fact that Uber drivers use the same roads as black cab drivers, they abide by different rules and laws.
 However, due to several red flags that have been raised, this is set to change.